magnesj/ResInsight/docs/Completions.md

 The size of the well connection geometry is controlled by **Geometry Scale Factor**

+A combined view of well connection factors and the derived result **Completion Type** enables the user to see the completion type contributing to connection factor in a cell, ee [Derived Results, Completion Type]({{ site.baseurl }}/docs/derivedresults#completion-type)

 ## Export Completion Data to Eclipse

 ![]({{ site.baseurl }}/images/Completions_ExportCompletionData.png)